felixthecat1970/github.io/_posts/2022-11-12-ps2-mvc2-series.md

 - +PAL version (Des-Pal-lettized) remove selector and run always in progressive scan
 - +PS4 link build guide (Run game in HD in PS4 9.00 firmware hombrew enabled consoles)
 - +PS4 Build use L3 - R3 Change soft - sharp mode (negible changes)
-- ¬recomended in PCSX2 emulator disable Dithering option for sharper image and use scaling options
+- +ADD PCSX2 gamesettings profiles with recomended settings !!! for better image in PCSX2 emulator disable Dithering option for sharper image and use 2x+=> scaling options

 **Codes included in .zip download or direct search in github repository in next steps.